wendyverdonk93/docs/content/tools/email-template/basic-information-on-email-template.md

 MultiSafepay offers a number of options for sending a standard email, for example, a successful payment or a reminder email also known as a Second Chance email and many more.

-> MultiSafepay is unable to customize payment pages or email templates for you, although if you do encounter functionality issues, please contact us at <integration@multisafepay.com>
+> MultiSafepay is unable to customize payment pages or email templates for you, although if you do encounter functionality issues, contact us at <integration@multisafepay.com>

 ## Set a template
 An email template can be set within your MultiSafepay Control under: _**Settings > Email template > Select a website > Add new template.**_